 New customer acquisition is pricey and time-consuming.
 That’s why one of the most vital rules in the SaaS industry is to retain customers and build loyal relationships with them to avoid costly customer acquisition costs.

-You can increase customer retention by giving your users an outstanding customer experience.
+You can increase customer retention by giving users an outstanding customer experience.
 This is another area where embracing AI would help, as it can improve user experience through conversational AI.

 Here’s a handy overview of how a SaaS company can improve customer experience: